mohammedounzar/VPC25/README.md

 ```
 anonymized_audio/      # Output directory where anonymized audio files will be saved
-source_audio/          # Directory for original audio files (participants can add their own)
+source_audio/          # Directory for original audio files (participants can add their own, provided they are in .wav format and include at least three files)
 parameters/            # Directory to store model parameters (participants should add their own)
 evaluation.py          # DO NOT MODIFY - Evaluates your model and generates results.csv
 model.py               # MODIFY - Implement your anonymization model here